 The French Revolution was a time of great reform from monarchy to republic.
-Liberty, equality and freedom were the essence of the movement-come- revolution once the Third Estate, led by the bourgeoisie, took their stand against the privileged aristocracy.
+Liberty, equality and freedom were the essence of revolution once the Third Estate, led by the bourgeoisie, took their stand against the privileged aristocracy.
 Consequentially, the Revolution invoked great thinkers to put quill to paper, pondering the effects led by the somewhat devastating yet arguably successful reformation.
-From Voltaire and Rousseau to Edmund Burke and Joseph de Maistre, these great minds took to their podiums to demonstrate their political ideologies, the concerns they held, and the concepts of what should be for man, once the Revolution subsided.
+From Voltaire and Rousseau to Edmund Burke and Joseph de Maistre, these great minds took to their podiums to demonstrate their political ideologies, the concerns they held, and the concepts of what man should embrace once the Revolution subsided.

-Edmund Burke, an English conservative of the time watched the French Revolution unfold.
-The political excitement of the time didn’t influence Burke’s ponderings on what great things may lay ahead, rather it provoked an essay titled Reflections on the revolution in France, a conservative view of considerations and a call to return to a more traditional society.
+Edmund Burke, a 18th century Anglo-Irish conservative watched on, perhaps aghast, as the French Revolution unfolded.
+The political excitement of the time didn’t influence Burke’s ponderings on the purported great things ahead, rather, it provoked an essay titled Reflections on the Revolution in France, a conservative view of considerations and a call for return to a more traditional society.

-For Burke, the government must not risk overlooking the obvious, and that they must always weigh up careful considerations.
+For Burke, the government should avoid overlooking the obvious, and that careful considerations should always be weighed.
 He acknowledges that “the nature of man is intricate,” but that government and the monarchy are necessary in order to restrain the natural laws of man and act as the council to humanity.
 If such thing was adhered to, Burke believes the revolution and its blood lust may have been more restrained.

-Rather than a call for revolution in the name of the peasant, trade (a move towards capitalism) or the church (a move from monarchy to republic), Burke reacts to the revolution, displaying his conservative views for the country to return to its glory days.
+Rather than a call for revolution in the name of the starving peasant, trade towards capitalism, or the church moving from monarchy to a republic, Burke reacts to the revolution, displaying his conservative views for the country to return to its glory days.
 Both Burke and Joseph de Maistre share this view – a return to a more traditional governing of the people; however de Maistre is more extreme than pragmatic, calling for a return to a ‘golden age’ of religion and divine governance, where Burke accepts that change will occur for good or for worse.

 The framework in which both Burke and de Maistre write, pertains more to the nature of man, and natural law, and how a social structure encompassed by state and religion can restrain the natural instinct of violence and carelessness.
 Man, Burke argues, must be governed.
 Government in its correct form will provide for man and that man has a right to hold certain expectations.
 In turn, hierarchy is needed to assist in this maintenance, along with a fundamental understanding of human nature, he explains throughout his essay, “…the individuals would do better to avail themselves of the general bank and capital of nations, and of ages.”

 Burke also argues that man is born into the hierarchy he best serves.
 Some are born natural leaders for aristocracy and some are born to be peasants.
-Social structure has a very real and serious role in maintaining a civil approach to a nation; to sway from government wisdom is detrimental to its children.
-But state isn’t the only necessity to facilitate order in society.
-Religion connected to the state is imperative –what sits at the top of the hierarchy is God.
+Social structure has a very real and serious role in maintaining a civil approach to a nation.
+According to Burke, to sway from government wisdom is detrimental to its children.
+But State isn’t the only necessity to facilitate order in society.
+Religion, connected to the State, is imperative —what sits at the top of the hierarchy is God.
 He refers to religion as the “one great master, author and founder of society.”

 Burke’s reasoning has validity.
 It’s difficult to argue when you consider the outcome of the Terror, as he does, where government and monarchy are absent and the natural laws of man’s violence are unleashed and unbridled.
 For Burke, government and religion should be respected and perhaps revered, and hierarchy obeyed as a natural consequence for order in society.

-Joseph de Maistre, a devout Catholic expanded on Burke’s essays with his own.
-A conservative in his own right, he once supported the French Revolution, but on becoming a refugee of the revolt, de Maistre considers in his essay Considerations on France that the effort of reform was imprudent.
-De Maistre argues that violence was inevitable, terror the consequence in the contemporary world.
+Joseph de Maistre, a devout Catholic, expanded on Burke’s essays with his own.
+A conservative in his own right, he once supported the French Revolution, but on becoming a refugee of the revolt, de Maistre stated in his essay Considerations on France that the effort of reform was imprudent.
+De Maistre argues how violence is inevitable, and that terror is the consequence in the contemporary world.
 It is with this argument that, as mentioned above, he calls for a return to a golden age of religion to guide and if necessary, punish the masses.

-Where Burke demonstrates an understanding for change; but to steer it in direction suitable for the State where freedom should be restrained, de Maistre calls for the radical notion of resisting change altogether.
-It is as though de Maistre in essence, is calling for a revolution for conservatism to overturn what has happened in France.
+Where Burke demonstrates an understanding for change; to navigate it in a direction suitable for the State where freedom should be restrained, de Maistre calls for the radical notion of resisting change altogether.
+It is as though de Maistre i is calling for a revolution for conservatism to overturn what has happened in France.